-In certain cases, the SEM will take an inadmissibility decision, which means that it decides to dismiss the application without examining the substance of the case.
-Such a decision is for example taken if the asylum application is made exclusively for economic and medical reasons.
-In practice, the most frequent reason for such a decision is the possibility of the applicant to return to a so-called safe third country or if according to the Dublin Regulation another state is responsible for conducting the asylum and removal procedures.23 In case of a Dublin procedure, the SEM has to examine whether grounds exist to make use of the sovereignty clause.
+and removal procedures.28 In case of a Dublin procedure, the SEM has to examine whether grounds exist to make use of the sovereignty clause.
 If such grounds exist, Switzerland takes over the responsibility for examining the application even if another Member State would be responsible according to the Dublin Regulation.
-In all the other cases where a decision to dismiss the application without examining the substance of the case has been taken, the SEM examines if the removal of the applicant is lawful, reasonable and possible.24
+In all the other cases where a decision to dismiss the application without examining the substance of the case has been taken, the SEM examines if the removal of the applicant is lawful, reasonable and possible.29

-Substantive decision: If Switzerland is responsible for examining the application in substance (no inadmissibility decision), the applicant undergoes a second interview regarding the grounds for asylum, where he or she has the possibility to describe his or her reasons for flight and, if available, present pieces of evidence.25
+Substantive decision: If Switzerland is responsible for examining the application in substance (no inadmissibility decision), the applicant undergoes a second interview regarding the grounds for asylum, where he or she has the possibility to describe his or her reasons for flight and, if available, present pieces of evidence.30

 After the second interview, the SEM carries out a substantive examination of the application.
 In a first step, the SEM examines whether the applicant can prove or credibly demonstrate that he or she fits the legal criteria of a refugee.
-As provided by the law, a person able to demonstrate that he or she meets these criteria is granted asylum in Switzerland.26 If this is the case, a positive asylum decision is issued.
+As provided by the law, a person able to demonstrate that he or she meets these criteria is granted asylum in Switzerland.31 If this is the case, a positive asylum decision is issued.